 I am actually pretty skeptical about locking a piece of metal could really work in locking two hearts together forever ( I didn’t wanted to spoil the mood but Hey, It simply doesn’t work if two does not have the will to work the relationship out!)
 Not to mention if the padlock will really be there after sometime — look at the amount of people locking their padlocks.
 I guess the authority will have to remove them occasionally to shed some weight for the infrastructure.

 However, this place is undeniably a nice place for outings and photo shooting.
 I have been there in the Spring and Autumn.
 I have seen the wooden path filled with pale pink petals, the whole forest at the background of Namsan Tower in fiery orange, and this is the first time I visited Namsan Tower in Winter.

-Although I am skeptical about the idea of love locks, spending one of the evenings here in Namsan Tower in the end of a year immersing in the Christmas atmosphere could be one of the best thing you want to do here in Seoul during winter.
+Although I am sceptical about the idea of love locks, spending one of the evenings here in Namsan Tower in the end of a year immersed in the Christmas atmosphere could be one of the best things you want to do here in Seoul during winter.
 It was quite warm back then before Christmas and I really appreciate the good weather then.
 Looking at the pictures makes me yearn for spring.
 Till the next post! : )